LucasDelfino92/morrowindsharp/main.md

 Dropped items and corpses are automatically positioned and oriented to align with the ground.

 [**Putting Power In Willpower (Necro Edit)**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Putting%20Power%20in%20Willpower%202.0%20(Necro%20Edit).7z)
-Rebalances the willpower-based spell resist mechanic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will.
+Rebalances the willpower-based spell resist mechanic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will, as it is implied by the attribute's description.
 Original mod by **R-Zero**, with additional fixes by **Necrolesian**.

 [**Thrown Projectiles Revamped**](https://www.nexusmods.com/morrowind/mods/49609)
-Corrects thrown projectiles inflicting twice their listed damage.
+Corrects thrown projectiles inflicting twice their listed damage, by halving their damage output.

 [**Memory Monitor**](https://www.nexusmods.com/morrowind/mods/45696)
-Provides an in-game HUD element as the game approaches critical memory limits.
+Provides an in-game HUD element which warns the player as the game approaches critical memory limits.
 At a critical threshold, it can prompt to save and quit.

 [**Sophisticated Save System**](https://www.nexusmods.com/morrowind/mods/45608)
 Provides more types of autosaves, as well as a rotating list of quicksaves/autosaves so that the player always has a save to go back to.